Artins90/Pico-4-and-Pico-Connect-tracking-test-and-driver-fix-PoC/README.md

 5. Start Pico Connect and SteamVR.

 ### Verification
-1. Run Pico4VRMotionTest.exe inside VR.
-The audit should report:
+1. Run Pico4VRMotionTest.exe it should open test in SteamVr.
+After the test, the audit should report:
 2. Zero-Velocity Omissions on HMD: 0
 3. FINAL VERDICT: TRACKING NORMAL (WORLD VELOCITY COMPLIANT)